CDRT/docs/bios/settings/thinkstation/power.md

 <details><summary>Enhanced Power Saving Mode</summary>

+Whether to enter Enhanced Power Saving Mode during power off, making total power consumption lower.

 One of 2 states:

-1. Enabled – the system will enter to Enhanced Power Saving Mode during power off.
-The total power consumption will be lower during power off.
+1. Enabled.
-2. **Disabled** – disables the function of Enhanced Power Save Mode.
-Default.
+2. **Disabled** – Default.

-**Note**: When enabled `Enhanced Power Saving Mode`, only the `Wake Up on Alarm` function is supported.
+!> When `Enabled`, only the `Wake Up on Alarm` function is supported.
 Other wake up functions are not supported.
-System will not enter to `Enhanced Power Saving Mode` if Intel ME (Management Engine) is required to be active in Sx states (aka Sleep states) and host is in AC mode.
+System will not enter `Enhanced Power Saving Mode` if Intel ME (Management Engine) is required to be active in Sx states (aka Sleep states) and host is in AC mode.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|